EmpereurPirate/empereur-pirate.github.io/README.md

 -> Solved.

 Search for what you need on google, wait I forgot the address, what was this french website name already, thingamabob.com, thingy or stuffy.fr, whatnot.net ?
+(Merry Xmas)

 ________________________________________________________________________________________________________________________________________